terrymorse58/serialize-anything/README.md

 *JSON.stringify()* and
-*JSON.parse()*, which do not maintain certain data types (Date, undefined property, RegExp, custom Object, custom Array, Set, Map), and fails with and error on other types (BigInt, Function, undefined variable).
+*JSON.parse()*, which do not maintain certain data types (Date, undefined property, RegExp, custom Object, custom Array, Set, Map), and fails with an error on other types (BigInt, Function, undefined variable).

 #### Exceptions
 There are only two JavaScript types that *serialize-anything* does not support:
-*WeakMap* and*WeakSet*.
-Since there is no way to enumerate their values, they can't be serialized.
+*WeakMap* and *WeakSet*.
+Since there is no way at this time to enumerate their values, they can't be serialized.

 ## Installation
 Install as a Node.js module: